Arthur Mensch

 Mistral AI says it was founded in April 2023 by Mensch, Lample, and Lacroix.
 The company quickly became visible through compact and efficient open-weight model releases, including Mistral 7B and Mixtral 8x7B, followed by a broader commercial platform around Le Chat, La Plateforme, APIs, agents, enterprise tooling, and deployment options.

 By mid-2026, that surface had expanded into a more explicit full-stack strategy.
-Official materials describe Vibe as the successor brand for Le Chat's long-running work and coding agent surface; Studio as a production AI platform for workflows, agents, observability, evaluations, and registries; Forge as a system for training, aligning, and evaluating custom models grounded in proprietary knowledge; Search Toolkit as an open-source framework for ingestion, retrieval, and retrieval evaluation; OCR 4 as a document-intelligence service; and Compute as infrastructure for training and inference.
+Official materials describe Vibe as the successor brand for Le Chat's long-running work and coding agent surface; Studio as a production AI platform for workflows, agents, observability, evaluations, registries, and prompt or skill records; Forge as a system for training, aligning, and evaluating custom models grounded in proprietary knowledge; Search Toolkit as an open-source framework for ingestion, retrieval, and retrieval evaluation; OCR 4 as a document-intelligence service; and Compute as infrastructure for training and inference.
 The company also maintains an AI Governance hub for model and system documentation under the EU AI Act context.

 The industrial side is now explicit.
 Mistral's 2026 materials frame Emmi AI and "Mistral for Industrial Engineering" around physics models, engineering data, robotics, simulations, digital twins, aerospace, automotive, and semiconductor use cases.
 For Mensch's profile, that matters because the company is entering workflows where errors can propagate from text and code into physical design, production, infrastructure, and safety-critical review.